 All animals have a shift in nutritional needs as they age.
 The ageing process can take a toll on bone and joint health, impact cognitive function, and affect the immune system.
-A high-quality senior dog food is tailored to meet the special needs of your senior dog.
-For example by including ingredients such as glucosamine, chondroitin, antioxidants, and omega acids.
-All of which can slow down the effects of aging.
+A high-quality senior dog food is tailored to meet the special needs of your aging dog.

 How to choose the best dog food for senior dogs